kristianmandrup/amazing-aurelia-book/custom-value-converters.md

 </template>
 ```

+Alternatively you can make the value converter global and drop the `<require>` as described in the chapter *Smart resources*.

+### Bi-directional converter

 You can make the converter bi-directional, by adding a `fromView` method.
 Here we set the week of the day, using the `day(weekDay)` setter, then convert to a Javascript Date via `toDate()`.